Breaking Aid Dependency With results-based financing

 For local communities, the water networks also make a real difference economically.

-This creates a sustainable business model in which knowledge, responsibility, and income remain within the community.
-The water networks don’t rely on temporary subsidies, but on local entrepreneurship.
-As a result, villages no longer wait for the next project, but operate their own professionally managed water systems.
+This creates a sustainable business model in which knowledge, responsibility, and a part of the income remain within the community.
+The water networks don’t rely on temporary subsidies, but on local entrepreneurship and technical expertise.
+As a result, villages no longer wait for the next project, but have access to a professional and locally managed water system.

 Looking Ahead